 What is the CSS Profile?

 In addition to the FAFSA, there are about 400 colleges/universities that require the completion of an additional financial aid form called the CSS Profile (College Scholarship Service PROFILE).
 The CSS Profile is used for consideration of any institutional aid that the college may be able to offer your student.

-Unlike the FAFSA which is free, the CSS Profile cost $25 to add the first college and $16 for each additional college.
-If your student qualified for an SAT/ACT application fee waiver or has free/reduce lunch, you may be eligible for a fee waiver.
+Unlike the FAFSA which is free, the CSS Profile costs $25 to add the first college and $16 for each additional college.
+If your student qualified for an SAT/ACT application fee waiver or has free/reduced lunch, you may be eligible for a fee waiver.

 - Link to the CSS Profile Website

 - List of college/universities that require the CSS Profile